sbasu96/omnia/docs/source/Telemetry/service_cluster_telemetry.rst

       kubectl get pods -n telemetry

-2. For each of the ``idrac-telemetry`` pods, use the following command to check the ``idrac_telemetry`` logs with the Kafka consumer.
+2. For each of the ``idrac-telemetry`` pods, use Kafka consumer to check the ``idrac_telemetry`` logs.
+To check ``idrac_telemetry`` using Kafka consumer, run the following command.
 For details on using the Kafka consumer, see the `Kafka console consumer documentation <https://docs.confluent.io/kafka/operations-tools/kafka-tools.html#kafka-console-consumer-sh>`_.

    .. code-block:: bash